JAKAMI99/pwnamap/README.md

 3. Parse the mac-address out of the API-request together with the BSSID, AP-Vendor, Date added and if found the cracked password.

 ### Manual uploading
-1. Manually upload the handshakes to a web server trough eg. sFTP(?)
+1. Manually upload the handshakes to a web server trough eg. sFTP/custom pwnagotchi plugin.
 2. Parse the mac-address and date captured out of the .pcap/.cap files.
 Could be automated with "folder change detection".

 ---